‘Teen Mom 2’s Jenelle Evans Says She Can Prove Barb Is Keeping Jace Away From Her

-Teen Mom 2’s Jenelle Evans has made it very clear during last season of the show where she thinks her eldest son Jace belongs, but she and her mother can’t seem to agree.
+Teen Mom 2’s Jenelle Evans has made it very clear during the last season of the show where she thinks her eldest son Jace belongs, but she and her mother can’t seem to agree.
 Jace has lived with Jenelle’s mother, Barb, since he was a baby due to the fact that Jenelle was battling long-term drug abuse.
 But now that she’s clean, Barb isn’t totally ready to hand her grandson over without a fight.

 As the biological mother, Jenelle Evans still has some rights and is able to visit with her son.
 He stays at her house every weekend or so, but Jenelle claims that her mother is selfish with Jace.
 The pair are headed to court to duke it out over primary custody of Jace as Barb simply doesn’t think its fair to uproot Jace from everything he’s ever known.

-Fans of Teen Mom 2 will know that Jace often tells Jenelle Evans that he wants to move in with her and live in her house full-time, however he says the same thing to Barb, making many viewers believe that he says whatever he feels like the person wants to hear.
-Fans are divided on the issue, with some thinking Barb should continue to be his primary custodian, while others think it is “time she gave Jace back.”
+Fans of Teen Mom 2 will know that Jace often tells Jenelle Evans that he wants to move in with her and live in her house full-time, but he says the same thing to Barb, making many viewers believe that he says whatever he feels like the person wants to hear.
+Fans are divided on the issue, with some thinking Barb should continue to be his primary custodian while others think it is “time she gave Jace back.”

 Jenelle Evans has been so angry at her mother that she has, at times, refused to film with her during Teen Mom 2.
-She has threatened to quit the show numerous times, telling the crew that they “have Nathan and her mom” therefore “don’t need [me] on the show.”
+She has threatened to quit the show numerous times, telling the crew that they “have Nathan and her mom,” therefore they “don’t need [me] on the show.”

 The mother of three recently posted a text conversation between herself and her mother on Instagram, “proving” that she was withholding Jace from her.
 However, she quickly deleted it a few minutes later.
 Still, it was enough time for several people to get a screen shot of the conversation.